 - If your enrollment status changes, it may affect your aid package.
 Discuss any planned changes in enrollment with a financial aid counselor.

-We being to process financial aid for graduate students in mid-April.
+We begin to process financial aid for graduate students in mid-April.

 - If we need additional documentation, you will receive an email notifying you of items on your ‘To Do’ list in your ConnectCarolina Student Center.
 On the right side in Student Center click ‘Financial Aid Items’ for additional information.